Machine learning classification of non-Markovian noise disturbing quantum dynamics

 \subsection{Proposal for application to quantum computers}

-Our techniques are expected to be successfully employed for the classification of Markovian and non-Markovian noise sources in commercial quantum devices, as for example the Q-IBM\textsuperscript{\textregistered} or Rigetti\textsuperscript{\textregistered}.
-In fact, the latter, as other Noisy Intermediate-Scale Quantum prototypes \cite{preskill2018quantum}, are unavoidably affected by the external environment that entails random errors.
+Our techniques are expected to be adopted to witness the (non-)Markovianity of the noise sources in commercial quantum devices, as for example the Q-IBM\textsuperscript{\textregistered} \cite{MorrisArxiv2019} or Rigetti\textsuperscript{\textregistered}.
+In fact, such quantum devices, as other Noisy Intermediate-Scale Quantum prototypes \cite{preskill2018quantum}, are unavoidably affected by the external environment that entails random errors.
 Recently, in Refs.\,\cite{MartinaIBM2021,MartinaSoftwareImpacts}, it has been shown that it is possible to discriminate different quantum computers by looking at the (unknown) noise fingerprints that characterize each device.
-Thus, what the \ac{ml} techniques --presented here-- could provide as an added value is to evaluate whether such noise fingerprints are time-correlated, and possibly how much the time-correlation is non-Markovian.
-For such experimental noise benchmarking, as in \cite{MartinaIBM2021}, it could be convenient to fix the connections among quantum gates (i.e., the underlying topology), and then consider more realizations of the implemented quantum dynamics affected by noise.
-Then, the \ac{ml} techniques could be implemented according to the following two steps: \begin{itemize} \item[1)] Discriminate if and how much the measurement statistics (provided by the distributions $\mathcal{P}_{t_k}$ with $k=1,\ldots,M$), which have been measured on the real quantum devices, differ from the corresponding theoretical predictions.
-Such a difference, here on denoted as $\mathfrak{D}$, between theoretical and experimental data returns an effective prediction of the presence of noise on the machines. \item[2)] Conditionally to step 1), classify with \ac{ml} models the presence or the absence of functional relations $\mathfrak{F}$ that link the difference distributions $\mathfrak{D}_{t_k}$ in correspondence of the time instants $t_k$.
+Thus, what the \ac{ml} techniques -- presented here -- could provide as an added value is to witness whether such noise fingerprints are time-correlated, and possibly how much the time-correlation is non-Markovian.
+For such experimental noise benchmarking, as in \cite{MartinaIBM2021}, it could be convenient to fix the connections among quantum gates (i.e., the underlying topology), and then consider more realizations of the implemented quantum dynamics affected by noise, so as to avoid the monitoring of the dynamics (cf.~Section~\ref{sec:problem_formulation}).
+Notice that to make a successful classification among i.i.d.\,and (non-)Markovian noise samples, one should be able to previously label them as Markovian or not Markovian, and more in general to understand the main features of the noise acting on the machines.
+However, such task is usually very hard to be carried out.
+Thus, as a more plausible strategy, we propose to compare the experimental data to the theoretical prediction at the level of multi-time measurement statistics, according to the following two steps: \begin{itemize} \item[1)] Discriminate if and how much the measurement statistics (provided by the distributions $\mathcal{P}_{t_k}$ with $k=1,\ldots,M$, which have been measured on the real quantum devices on multiple runs) differ from the corresponding theoretical predictions.
+Such a difference, here on denoted as $\mathfrak{D}$, between theoretical and experimental data returns an effective prediction of the presence of noise on the machines. \item[2)] Conditionally to step 1), evaluate with \ac{ml}-models the presence or the absence of functional relations $\mathcal{F}$ that link the difference distributions $\mathfrak{D}_{t_k}$ in correspondence of the time instants $t_k$.